 It does not even seem to enter our minds that there might be some incongruity in praying to the God of peace, the God who told us to love one another as He had loved us, Who warned us that they who took the sword would perish by it, and at the same time planning to annihilate not thousands but millions of civilians and soldiers, men, women and children without discrimination. … It may make sense for a sick man to pray for health and then take medicine, but I fail to see any sense at all in his praying for health and then drinking poison.

-In the additional introductory paragraphs written especially for The Catholic Worker, Merton saw “war-madness” as “an illness of the mind and spirit that is spreading with a furious and subtle contagion all over the world.”
-Perhaps in our ears this may sound a bit extreme, somewhat “unnuanced.”
-One has to recall that, at the time Merton was writing these observations, there were a great many Americans, Catholics prominent among them, who seriously repeated such apocalyptic slogans as “Better Red than dead” and “The only good Red is a dead Red.”
+One has to recall that, at the time Merton was writing these observations, there were many Americans, Catholics prominent among them, who seriously repeated such apocalyptic slogans as “Better Red than dead” and “The only good Red is a dead Red.”
 Uttering such bumper-sticker sentences passed for moral discourse.
 Just a month before Merton’s essay was published in The Catholic Worker, October 1961, an essay by a distinguished Jesuit ethicist, Fr.
 L.C.
 McHugh, was published in America magazine in which the author argued that it was morally unobjectionable to kill your next-door-neighbor in defense of your private fall-out shelter.
-Meanwhile advocates of nuclear war were promoting the benefits of a preemptive nuclear attack on the Soviet Union using arguments similar to those we have heard more recently in justification of the US “preemptive” war on Iraq.
+Meanwhile advocates of nuclear war were promoting the benefits of launching a first-strike nuclear attack on the Soviet Union — a “preemptive” war.
 Scores of US nuclear weapons tests were occurring, first in Nevada and then, after the weapons became too destructive for open-air detonation in United States, in the Pacific Ocean.
-Millions of children in US schools took part in “duck-and-cover” drills to learn how hiding under their desks with the hands over the back of their necks might save them in the event of a nuclear attack.
+Millions of children in US schools took part in “duck-and-cover” drills to learn how hiding under their desks with the hands over the back of their necks might save their lives in the event of a nuclear attack.
 The “war-madness” Merton spoke of was truly a mass psychosis.
 The world Stanley Kubrick satirized in “Doctor Strangelove” was the actual world in which we were living.
-Millions of people, myself among them, did not anticipate dying of old age but rather of nuclear war.
-Indeed I didn’t expect to live to be thirty.
 There was a poster on my room at the Catholic Worker that bore the simple message, “Get Ready to Die.”
-These words were perhaps the verbal equivalent of the skull one was supposed to find in the cell of a medieval hermit.

-Here is Merton’s description of the times in his first Catholic Worker essay:
+Here is Merton’s description of the times in that first Catholic Worker essay: